who are we?

 Another important thing is to pair your colors well.
 For example, red and blue together are too hard on the eyes.
 This effect is called Chromostereopsis which is strongest with red and blue or even red and green.
 These colors create an optical illusion of colors trying to jump out and so they make it very tiring for our eyes to look at.
 When choosing the colors for your website design, go with pastel background.
 Don’t use 2 strong colors and always go with dark fonts on light backgrounds.

 Use pictures, bullets and don’t forget to batch your messages up into clusters

 Despite all the new technology, reading text online can still cause fatigue.
 This is mainly because our eyes are not meant to read text online.
-So rather than clustering everything together it is better to break things down a bit.
-This can be done by using bullet points, shorter paragraphs and even sub categories so the readability of your text is clear.
+So rather than clustering everything together, it is better to break things down a bit.
+This can be done by using bullet points, shorter paragraphs, and even subcategories so the readability of your text is clear.
 And use a lot of pictures wherever possible as it makes it easier to comprehend the message visually.

 Use the right fonts

-Shape and size also does matter.
+Shape and size also do matter.
 Don’t use fancy fonts but rather use fonts that are readable and clear.
 Avoid using skinny and small fonts.
 The best font size is 14 or 16; this would generally make it easier for your customers to go through your website without much hassle.

 Now the human brain can only remember 3 to 4 things at a time and that too for only for around 20 seconds before your information disappears into a vault of their subconscious minds.
 That doesn’t mean you can only give your customers 3 to 4 options.
 Simply chunk your information into groups of 3’s or 4’s and this is especially important for your navigation bar.